isksamiul/node-backend-structure/README.md

 - `DB_TYPE` controls which databases to start: `mongo`, `mysql`, or `multi` to run both.
 - Redis is optional and currently disabled by default in `config/db.js`.

-## Using As a Boilerplate

-If you installed via npm but want to customize, you’ll typically clone or copy this repository, then:

-- Replace the `author`, `repository`, and `homepage` fields in `package.json`
+## Customization

+After running `npx node-backend-structure`, you will have a fresh project ready for customization.
+The setup script automatically:
+- Removes the CLI configuration
-- Update the service name and `name` field for npm publishing uniqueness
+- Resets the package name to `my-backend-app`
-- Add your own routes/models/controllers
+- Resets the version to `1.0.0`

+You can now update `package.json` with your own project details and start building your API.

 ## Publishing to npm